Overview

 is an independent, employee-owned, asset manager specializing in the trading and management of

-separately managed taxable and tax-sensitive fixed income investment strategies.
+separately managed taxable and tax-exempt fixed income investment strategies.
 The Firm manages

-taxable and tax-sensitive portfolios which invest in U.S. municipal, corporate, government, and
+taxable and tax-exempt portfolios which invest in U.S. municipal, corporate, government, and

-which emphasizes precision, strategic insight, and long-term performance.
-As a result of this
+management, which emphasizes precision, strategic insight, and long-term performance.
+As a result

-customized approach, Belle Haven now manages over $20 billion in assets under management (AUM)
+of this customized approach, Belle Haven now manages over $23 billion in assets under management

 Matt Dalton, the Firm’s Chief Executive Officer and Chief Investment Officer, has been with Belle

-Haven since 1996, and brings over 40 years of experience in the fixed income market.
-Over his tenure,
+Haven since 1996, and has more than 40 years of experience in the fixed income markets.
+As the

-Belle Haven is registered with the Securities and Exchange Commission (“SEC”) and is a member of
+Belle Haven is registered as an investment adviser with the U.S. Securities and Exchange Commission

-both the Financial Industry Regulatory Authority (“FINRA”), and the Municipal Securities Rulemaking
+(“SEC”).
+The Firm is also a member of the Financial Industry Regulatory Authority (“FINRA”), and the

-Board (“MSRB”).
-Additional information about Belle Haven Investments is also available on the SEC’s
+Additional information about Belle Haven Investments is available on the SEC’s website at

 B. TYPES OF SERVICES OFFERED